 This quote is profound.
 Dieter F. Uchtdorf (Born in 1940) is the only individual I included here who I had never heard of before.
 He is a German aviator, airline executive and a religious leader.

-Another one of my favorite artists, Pierre-Auguste Renoir (1841-1919).
-He had a huge influence on the early impressionistic movement, and his paintings display a fascination with intense color and lighting.
+Another one of my favorite artists is Pierre-Auguste Renoir (1841-1919).
+He had a huge influence on the early impressionistic movement.
+His paintings display a fascination with intense color and lighting.

-David Hockney (Born in 1837) is an English painter, print maker, photographer, draughtsman, and stage designer.
+David Hockney (Born in 1937) is an English painter, print maker, photographer, draughtsman and stage designer.
 He helped pioneer the British Pop Art movement in the early ’60s.

 Wassily Kandinsky (1866-1944) was a Russian painter and art theorist.
 With his unique perspective on the form and function of art, he is attributed with creating one of the first ever abstract paintings.